Lean Foundations: Perfectly Positioned for Advocacy - Exponent Philanthropy

 Jason Sabo is the founder of Frontera Strategy.
 Jason has led and assisted efforts to pass legislation and secure appropriations at state capitols across the country for more than two decades.
 Jason knows the issues and politics important to nonprofits and philanthropy, and he knows how to win.
 He holds a master’s degree in History from Indiana University.

-Andy Carroll advises staff, trustees, and donors of leanly staffed foundations in leadership, advocacy, and catalytic philanthropy.
-He works to empower more small foundations to leverage their unique position and assets to catalyze change on important issues.
-Andy has an MBA from the University of Michigan Business School and 30 years of experience in management, training, and program development for nonprofit organizations.
+Andy Carroll advises lean foundations on advocacy and Catalytic Leadership in Philanthropy.
+With an MBA from the University of Michigan Business School and over 30 years in nonprofit management, he helps these foundations leverage their unique assets for impactful change.
 Follow him on Twitter @andycarrollexpo, and check out his Catalytic Philanthropy Podcast.

 Leave a Comment